Capital Market Theory

 • Above the SML = undervalued (buy).
 "Above = overvalued" is the classic wrong answer.

 • CML uses standard deviation and applies to efficient portfolios only; SML uses beta and applies to any security.
-This is the highest-frequency trap.
+This is a frequent exam trap.

-• Three forms of EMH: weak = past prices in price (technical analysis useless, fundamental may work); semi-strong = all public info in price (technical AND fundamental useless, only insider info helps), the most tested form; strong = all info including insider in price (nothing works).
+• Three forms of EMH: weak = past prices in price (technical analysis useless, fundamental may work); semi-strong = all public info in price (technical AND fundamental useless, only insider info helps), the form to pin down; strong = all info including insider in price (nothing works).

 • Insider trading regulations are evidence AGAINST the strong form (insiders DO have an edge).